drorlab/GPCR-mining/README.md

 ## GPCRdb sequence numbering

 The [__GPCRdb__](https://gpcrdb.org) provides a comprehensive overview for the sequence of a GPCR, including definitions of transmembrane helices and generic residue numbering.
 Looking up a large number of residues or including the conversion for a specific receptor into an automated workflow can become tedious.
-Here we provide
+Here we provide code to download and display this data.

 ### Obtain the entire sequence